Subject Leader: Mr S Penberthy.

 As children present their work neatly, they will be required to place one digit in each square of their book (from Year 2 onwards).

 Each classroom will have a Mathematics Working Wall.
 The wall will sequence the learning that is taking place and show where it fits into the bigger picture.
-The working wall will contain sentence stems for the children to use when reasoning and relevant questions to extend their thinking.
+The working wall will contain key vocabulary, modelled examples and useful resources such as number lines or diagrams.
 Ultimately the working wall is for the children and should be used by the children.

 In Mathematics lessons all pupils are encouraged to ask questions, take risks, and explore alternative solutions safely.
 We will promote the concept that it is ok to be wrong and that we can learn and grow mathematically through making mistakes, talking to a partner and trying again.
 This will develop resilience.